hanke580/upfuzz/nyx_mode/README.md

 ### Pre-install: install os and related dependencies in VM

+3.0 Install VNC in the testing server: check the [VNC_INSTALL.md](../docs/VNC_INSTALL.md) for more details.

 3.1 Create a new VM image file (which represents the virtual hard disk of our fuzzing VM)
 ```bash
 # Create a VM image file (30GB in size)